anonymous2323121/SUGAR/README.md

 The HCP fMRI data is a publicly available dataset.
 It can be requested at https://www.humanconnectome.org/study/hcp-young-adult after signing the data user agreement.

+## Computational Time
+For the simulation part, we implemented the DAG estimation step on NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication. we implemented the rest of testing on N1 standard CPU, and it took about 2 minutes for one data replication.
+For the real data analysis, it takes around 30 hours for each dataset since we are implementing tesing for every edge of a large-scale network.